jonathanvisser/certus-presentations/motorsport/motorsport-next-proposal.md

 To take this proposal forward, we recommend the following three-stage approach:

-1. **Planning and design** Statement of Work, creation of formal requirements statement, architectural detailing, and creation of a detailed implementation project plan.
+1. **Planning and design:** Statement of Work, creation of formal requirements statement, architectural detailing, and creation of a detailed implementation project plan.
 2. .decision[**Agree plan**]
-3. **Implementation and go-live** Statement of Work, including development, integration, software testing, and User Acceptance Testing support, and post-go-live production warranty.
+3. **Implementation and go-live:** Statement of Work, including development, integration, software testing, and User Acceptance Testing support, and post-go-live production warranty.